department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/orientation-epic.md

 Because the VA is a huge organization that serves millions, the Platform it runs on is equally big, complex and multilayered.
 Most people find that even learning the basics for their own practice area entails a significant learning curve.
 The tasks on this checklist will help you acquire those basics as quickly and efficiently as possible.

 ## User Story
-As a new VFS team member, I need to complete onboarding activities so I can successfully work on my project and support the VA.gov platform.
+As a new VFS team member, I need to complete onboarding activities so I can successfully work on my project and support the VA.gov Platform.

 ## Acceptance Criteria
 - [ ] New VFS Team member has been added as the Assignee